RadioShack: Retail Ecommerce Ventures (REV)

 In November 2020, RadioShack's intellectual property and its remaining operations—about 400 independent authorized dealers, about 80 Hobbytown USA affiliate stores, and its online sales operation—were purchased by Retail Ecommerce Ventures (REV), a Florida-based company that had previously purchased defunct retailers Pier 1 Imports, Dress Barn, Modell's Sporting Goods, and Linens 'n Things, along with The Franklin Mint.

-In December 2021, REV announced they will be using part of the brand name on a cryptocurrency platform called RadioShack DeFi (an abbreviation of decentralized finance).
-The platform will allow customers to exchange and freely swap existing cryptocurrency tokens for a token called $RADIO through the new platform.
+In December 2021, REV announced they would use part of the brand name on a cryptocurrency platform called RadioShack DeFi (an abbreviation of decentralized finance).
+The platform would allow customers to exchange and freely swap existing cryptocurrency tokens for a token called $RADIO through the new platform.

-The Twitter account for RadioShack, which is run by chief marketing officer Ábel Czupor, has posted controversial humorous tweets, which some considered edgy and inappropriate for the retailer.
-These tweets usually included profanity and tagged other corporations such as Best Buy and Applebee's.
-The account also tagged musician Lizzo, alongside taunting mentions of YouTube content creators like Mutahar Anas (known as SomeOrdinaryGamers) and Stephen Findeisen (known as Coffeezilla) on their respective channels (both known for making videos calling out fraudulent cryptocurrency scams), referencing the latter on their official website for a listing of AA batteries specifically branded as "vibrator batteries".
-According to Czupor, he has a team of people running the account, one of them Twomad, a famous YouTuber known for controversial collaborations with Belle Delphine.
-Twomad would later post a picture of him and actor, Finn Wolfhard and make a YouTube video of him posting tweets on the account.
+The Twitter account for RadioShack gained notoriety in June 2022 when it began posting tweets with not safe for work content in an effort to attract attention towards its cryptocurrency platform, then renamed RadioShack Swap.
+The strategy, directed by chief marketing officer Ábel Czupor, received a mixed reaction among dealers; HobbyTown USA subsequently terminated its relationship with RadioShack in response to customer confusion surrounding the posts.

 Corporate headquarters

 In the 1970s RadioShack had a new headquarters "Tandy Towers" built in downtown Fort Worth on Throckmorton Street.
 In 2001, RadioShack bought the former Ripley Arnold public housing complex in Downtown Fort Worth along the Trinity River for US$20 million.
 The company razed the complex and had a 900000 sqft corporate headquarters campus built, after the City of Fort Worth approved a 30-year economic agreement to ensure that the company stayed in Fort Worth.
 RadioShack moved into the campus in 2005.

 In 2009, with two years left on a rent-free lease of the building, the Fort Worth Star-Telegram reported that the company was considering a new site for its headquarters.
 The Tampa Bay Business Journal reported rumors among Tampa Bay Area real estate brokers and developers that RadioShack might select Tampa as the site of its headquarters.

 In 2010, however, RadioShack announced efforts to remain at its current site.
 The headquarters was ultimately reduced to a small group after the second bankruptcy filing.
 In September 2017, what was left of RadioShack (about 50 people) left the downtown location, moving to a warehouse on Terminal Road just north of "The Stockyards".
-The campus was at first shared with the Tarrant County College as its Trinity River Campus, and has now been taken over by it in full.